idiap/tnn/README.md

 ## Abstract

-This is a novel algorithm for fetching nearest neighbors in a data set whose elements are organized along smooth trajectories that can be approximated with piece-wise linear structures.
-We introduce an efficient and exact strategy that can be implemented with algebraic tensorial operations and is consequently very adapted to modern GPU-based computing infrastructure.
+This paper proposes a simple yet efficient high-altitude wind nowcasting pipeline.
+It processes efficiently a vast amount of live data recorded by airplanes over the whole airspace and reconstructs the wind field with good accuracy.
+It creates a unique context for each point in the dataset and then extrapolates from it.
+As creating such context is computationally intensive, this paper proposes a novel algorithm that reduces the time and memory cost by efficiently fetching nearest neighbors in a data set whose elements are organized along smooth trajectories that can be approximated with piecewise linear structures.
+We introduce an efficient and exact strategy implemented through algebraic tensorial operations, which is well-suited to modern GPU-based computing infrastructure.

-This method can be used with a scalable Euclidean metric and allows to mask data points along one dimension.
+This method employs a scalable Euclidean metric and allows masking data points along one dimension.
-When applied, this method is more efficient than plain Euclidean $k$-NN and other well-known data selection methods like KDTrees and provides a several-fold speed-up.
+When applied, this method is more efficient than plain Euclidean k-NN and other well-known data selection methods such as KDTrees and provides a several-fold speedup.

-A publication is pending review at [ICONIP 2021](https://iconip2021.apnns.org/).
+We provide a PyTorch implementation and a novel data set to replicate empirical results.

 ## Dataset